wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   4\.
 No provision in this Statute relating to individual criminal responsibility shall affect the responsibility of States under international law.

-### Article 26 Exclusion of jurisdiction over persons under eighteen
+### Article 26---Exclusion of jurisdiction over persons under eighteen

 The Court shall have no jurisdiction over any person who was under the age of 18 at the time of the alleged commission of a crime.

-### Article 27 Irrelevance of official capacity
+### Article 27---Irrelevance of official capacity

 *   1\.
 This Statute shall apply equally to all persons without any distinction based on official capacity.
 In particular, official capacity as a Head of State or Government, a member of a Government or parliament, an elected representative or a government official shall in no case exempt a person from criminal responsibility under this Statute, nor shall it, in and of itself, constitute a ground for reduction of sentence.

 *   2\.
 Immunities or special procedural rules which may attach to the official capacity of a person, whether under national or international law, shall not bar the Court from exercising its jurisdiction over such a person.

-### Article 28 Responsibility of commanders and other superiors
+### Article 28---Responsibility of commanders and other superiors

 In addition to other grounds of criminal responsibility under this Statute for crimes within the jurisdiction of the Court: